WilliamCesarSantos/task-manager/readme.md

 Contains application use cases such as creating, editing, completing, and deleting tasks.

 ### 💾 Repository Layer
-Handles persistence, converting tasks to and from JSON format.
+Handles persistence, converting tasks to and from SQLite format.

 ### 🖥️ UI Layer
 Manages user interaction via terminal menus and input.